Effective Kotlin Item 35: Consider defining a DSL for complex object creation

-The most important trait of the function type with receiver is that it changes what
+The most important trait of the function type with a receiver is that it changes what

 this refers to.
-To see how this trait can be used, think of a class that needs to be set property by property:
+To see how this trait can be used, think of a class that needs to be defined property by property:

-Referencing to the dialog repeatedly is not very convenient, but if we would use a lambda expression with receiver, it would be
+Referencing the dialog repeatedly is not very convenient, but if we were to use a lambda expression with receiver, it would be

-this, and we would be able to just skip it (because receiver can be used implicitly):
+this, and we would be able to just skip it (because a receiver can be used implicitly):

-Following this path, someone might define a function, that takes all the common parts of dialog creation and showing, and leaves to the user only properties setting:
+Following this path, someone might define a function that takes all the common parts of dialog creation and displaying and leaves only the setting of properties to the user:

 This is our simplest DSL example.
 Since most of this builder function is repeatable, it has been extracted into an

-Function type with a receiver is the most basic building block of Kotlin DSL.
-Let’s create a very simple DSL that would allow us to make the following HTML table:
+A function type with a receiver is the most basic building block of Kotlin DSLs.
+Let’s create a very simple DSL that allows us to make the following HTML table:

 Starting from the beginning of this DSL, we can see a function

 table.
-We are at top-level without any receivers, so it needs to be a top-level function.
-Although inside its function argument you can see that we use
+We are at the top-level without any receivers, so it needs to be a top-level function; however, inside its function argument you can see that we use

 tr function should be allowed only inside the table definition.
 This is why the